 The test of success in bhakti is taste for bhakti

-When we practice bhakti, we may wonder, “How do I know if I am progressing and succeeding on my spiritual journey?”
+When we practice bhakti, we may wonder, “How do I know if I am progressing and succeeding?”

 On the spiritual journey, our destination is Krishna, or more specifically, love for Krishna.
 And if we are enriched with love for him, we will naturally long to practice the activities that connect us with him.
 Bhakti-yoga is the time-honored process that offers us a rich gamut of practices to connect with him.
 Therefore, by our practice of bhakti and our progress towards Krishna, our taste for bhakti activities should increase and our desire for connecting with Krishna should increase.
 Pertinently, the Bhagavad-gita (12.09) asserts that the disciplined practice of conscientious bhakti strengthens our desire for Krishna.

-Of course, if we get these worldly gifts, we can use them in the service of Krishna.
-But to use them, we need to be sufficiently strongly attached to Krishna to avoid getting attached to them.
+What if we get these worldly gifts without craving for them?
+We can use them as resources for increasing our service to Krishna.
+But to use them, we need to be sufficiently attached to Krishna to avoid getting attached to them.

 That’s where the reminder that the test of bhakti is taste for bhakti will keep us safe and strong in our spiritual journey.